-Lectures are common on most undergraduate and taught postgraduate programmes, particularly in the arts and social science disciplines.
+Whether online or in person, lectures are common on most undergraduate and taught postgraduate programmes, particularly in the arts and social science disciplines.
 Lectures have been such an important part of academic study that “lecturer” or “senior lecturer” is a job title for many teaching staff.

 In a lecture, lecturers speak to a group of students (often large numbers of students) for a fairly long period, usually about 45 minutes, and students are expected to listen and take notes.
 In most cases the lecturer will use some kind of visual support, often PowerPoint or other presentation programmes.

 Lectures vary in the degree of interaction between lecturer and students.
 Some lecturers will ask students to keep questions until the end of the lecture – this enables them to manage their time effectively.
 Other lecturers allow students to ask questions at any point during the lecture – this makes time management more difficult, but it does make it easier for students to follow the lecture, because they can check their understanding or ask for clarification at any time.
 Other lecturers make learning more interactive by setting students short tasks during the lecture.
 For example, students may be asked to discuss something in pairs.